Quantum Mereology: Factorizing Hilbert Space into Subsystems with Quasi-Classical Dynamics: Predictability of Dynamics

 \subsection{Pointer Observables and Predictable Diagonal-Sliding}

 The mere existence of a pointer observable consistently monitored by other subsystems is not enough for classical evolution of states starting with a peaked value of the observable.
 In addition to slow entanglement growth of initially unentangled pointer states, we must ensure that such states define a predictable variable that evolves classically.
 A possible measure for the predictability of an operator under evolution is the change in variance of the observable under an initial state with almost definitive value of the observable.
-Let us compute the time rate of change in variance of an observable $\Oa \in \mathcal{L}(\subA)$ under the evolution by $\ham$.
-Here we will see how the self-Hamiltonian $\ham_{A}$ becomes important in determining the how quickly the observable spreads.
+Let us compute the time rate of change in variance of an observable $\Oa \in \mathcal{L}(\subA)$ under the evolution by $\ham$. {As one might expect, will see that the self-Hamiltonian $\ham_{A}$ becomes important in determining the how quickly the observable spreads.
+This feature will be tied with collimation properties of the $\ham_{A}$, which we discuss in detail in Section \ref{sec:collimation} in the context of conjugate variables.}

 The variance of $\Oa$ as a function of time is defined as,

 We will use the expression for $\oprho_{A}(t)$ to $\Ot$ from Eq. (\ref{rhoA_t_2}) since this is the lowest non-trivial order at which the effect of the Hamiltonian can be seen,